-Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party adequate housing, access to services and facilities, and security of tenure.
-To conceive and execute resettlement activities as sustainable development programs, providing sufficient investment resources to enable displaced persons to benefit directly from the project, as the nature of the measures in line with ESF on the basis of social baseline studies for each of the applicable sub- projects. project may warrant.
-To ensure that resettlement activities are planned and implemented with appropriate disclosure of information, meaningful consultation, and the informed participation of those affected Prakas No. 6 on Measures to Crack Down on Land Grabbing and Encroachment (2007) and Sub-decree No. 197 provides that compensation for structures and assets located in ROWs will not be subject to any compensation.
+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party displaced persons to benefit directly from the project, as the nature of the project may warrant.
+To ensure that resettlement activities are planned and implemented with appropriate disclosure of information, meaningful consultation, and the informed participation of those affected shall be punished as determined under article 251 of this law.
+Any property bought under these circumstances will be seized as State property without compensation from the State.
+(Art.
+8), and Properties past the expiration of their lease (Art 108).
+Prakas No. 6 on Measures to Crack Down on Land Grabbing and Encroachment (2007) and Sub-decree No. 197 provides that compensation for structures and assets located in ROWs will not be subject to any compensation.
 Circular No. 2 on Measures against Illegal Holding of State Land (2007) sets the definition, measures and procedures for reclamation of state-owner lands under illegal possession.
 The circular reiterates that those considered as illegal occupants of state land will not be entitled for any compensation as provided by the 2001 Land Law.
 However, for poor and landless families "may receive preferential treatment in obtaining appropriate size of land for making their livelihood based on their actual situation" (CLP, 2007).
 For lands where indigenous groups have asserted collective ownership, the claim of the State over the land must be postponed until it is legally registered as State-owned.
-ESS5 : The risks and impacts related to the permanent or temporary physical and economic displacement of project-affected persons across various tenure arrangements shall be assessed and evaluated.
-The safeguard upholds the ExpropriationLaw(2010)definestheprinciples,mechanisms,andproceduresofexpropriation,anddefiningfairandjustcompensation.Inter-MinisterialResettlementCommitteeandtheGeneralDepartmentofResettlementat
+ESS5: The risks and impacts related to the permanent or temporary physical and economic displacement of project-affected persons across various tenure arrangements shall be assessed and evaluated.
+The safeguard upholds the Expropriation Law (2010) defines the principles, mechanisms, and procedures of

-Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party avoidance of involuntary resettlement, and for instances wherein it cannot be avoided, measures to minimize and mitigate the adverse impacts to the displaced shall be established.
-Ministry of Economy and Finance.
-In 1997, the Inter-Ministerial Resettlement Committee (IRC) was established with the mandate to review and evaluate the impacts on resettlement and land acquisition for public physical infrastructure development projects in Cambodia.
-It is a collective entity that exercises the authority of the Expropriation Committee under the 2010 Expropriation Law.
-The IRC consists of the MEF, Ministry of Land Management, Urban Planning and Construction (MLMUPC), Ministry of Economy and Finance (MEF) and Ministry of Agriculture, Forestry and Fisheries (MAFF).
-It is permanently chaired and led by the MEF, and with members from different line ministries, including consists of the MEF, Ministry of Land Management, Urban Planning and Construction (MLMUPC), and Ministry of Agriculture, Forestry and Fisheries (MAFF).
-The IRC carries out its role and responsibilities through the IRC-WG which is established for each public investment project by MEF.
-The powers of the IRC are delegated to its permanent Chairman.
-The General Department of Resettlement (GDR) serves as the secretariat of the IRC and the lead for land acquisition and resettlement for public investment projects.
+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party Item avoidance of involuntary resettlement, and for instances wherein it cannot be avoided, measures to minimize and mitigate the adverse impacts to the displaced shall be established.
+Tolicy Caps Identified and Actions Suggested Responsible Fairy The General Department of Resettlement (GDR) serves as the secretariat of the IRC and the lead for land acquisition and resettlement for public investment projects.
 The Sub-Decree No.115 enacted in 2016 promoted the Resettlement Department of the MEF to GDR and defines its functions and responsibilities to the IRC and in lad acquisition and resettlement 2018 Land Acquisition and Involuntary Resettlement reflects RGC's laws and regulations relating to the acquisition of land and the involuntary resettlement of AP and the safeguard policies, standards and procedures of